Applying To Universities In The UK

 However it is common practice to submit 3 to 5 applications, having identified the most suitable universities/courses.

-- Certified copies of all degree certificates and transcripts
+- Certified copies of all diploma and degree certificates and

 - Research topic outline (in the case of research programmes)